cs-uob/COMS10012/exercises/posix/src/act2/permissions.md

 Create a new user with `sudo adduser NAME` - I'm going to be using `fred` as an example name in these notes.
 When it asks for a password, you can just use `fred` or something; it will complain about the password being too short but it will create the user anyway.

 Check the user and group files with `tail /etc/passwd` and `tail /etc/group` to check that the new user has been created - `tail` displays the last 10 lines of a file by default; `tail -n N FILE` would display the last N lines.
-Check with `ls -l /home` that the home directory for Fred exists and is set to the correct user and group.
+Your new user `fred` (or whatever you called them) should appear in both files.
+Also check with `ls -l /home` that the home directory for Fred exists and is set to the correct user and group.

 Time to change user: `su fred` and enter the password.
 Notice that the prompt has changed to `fred@alpine310:/home/vagrant$` (at least if you started off in that folder).
 So the user has changed, and because `/home/vagrant` is no longer the current user's home directory, it gets written out in full.
 Run `cd` to go home followed by `pwd` and check that you are now in `/home/fred` or whatever you called your new user.

-Next, create a user `george` (or some other name) add both your two new users, but not `vagrant`, to the group `users` (which already exists).
+Next, create a user `george` (or some other name) add both your two new users, but not `vagrant`, to the group `users` (which already exists) as described in the video.
 Note: `fred` cannot use sudo, so you have to exit his terminal to get back to one running as vagrant for this.

 ## Explore file permissions

-As user `fred` (or whatever you called your first new user), set up your home directory so that
+As user `fred` (or whatever you called your first new user), set up your home directory using what you learnt in the videos so that

   * You can do everything (rwx).
   * Members of the `users` group can list files and change to your home directory, but not add/remove files.
-You will need to change the group of your home directory to `users` for this.
+You will need to change the group of your home directory to `users` for this, as described in the videos.
   * Everyone else cannot do anything with your home directory.

 Create a file in your home directory, e.g. `nano readme.txt` then add some content.

-Check, by using `su USERNAME` to log in as the different users, that `george` can view Fred's home directory but not create files there; `george` can view but not edit Fred's readme file; and `vagrant` cannot list files in or enter Fred's home directory at all.
+Check, by using `su USERNAME` to log in as the different users, that:
+  * `george` can view Fred's home directory but not create files there;
+  * `george` can view but not edit Fred's readme file;
+  * `vagrant` cannot list files in or enter Fred's home directory at all.
 What happens when you try?

 _Of course, vagrant can use sudo to get around all these restrictions.
 Permissions do not protect you from anyone who can become root._